ministryofjustice/operations-engineering-runbooks/source/documentation/internal/issue-labelling.html.erb.md

 **MoSCoW Priority** - This helps identify priority using the [MoSCoW system](https://www.productplan.com/glossary/moscow-prioritization/#:~:text=The%20acronym%20MoSCoW%20represents%20four,MoSCoW%20to%20mean%20%E2%80%9Cwish.%E2%80%9D).
 This label will normally be agreed during Backlog Refinement or Planning e.g. `Must Have` (i.e. mandatory user need)

-**Type of Story** - This indicates the principle type of work that the story might involve e.g. `Documentation` (e.g. the story is for creating a runbook)
+**Type of Activity** - This indicates the principle type of work that the story might involve e.g. `Documentation` (e.g. the story is for creating a runbook)

 **Language** - Idetifies coding language required to complete this story.
 Only applies to `Development` "Type" stories

+**Type of Work** - Identifies the [type of work](https://mojdt.slack.com/archives/CPVD6398C/p1695132022778289) so that we ensure that our sprints are balanced, and check that our team focus is not on one type of work e.g. we focusing on lots of new features and projects and don't spend any time addressing technical debt.

 ## Exceptions